billsix/programmingFromTheGroundUp/docs/source/files.rst

 buffer of zero size, but it's even better to have the function check and have a reliable exit plan if it happens.

 Now we start our loop.
-First, it moves a byte into FIXMEAMPcl;.
+First, it moves a byte into %cl;.
 The code for this is

 ::